Deconstruction and “Ways of Talking”

 "Ways of talking" is a profound conceptCarroll’s description of that “innocuous sounding but secretly profound idea that there are many ways of talking about the world, each of which captures a different aspect of the underlying whole” helps us to understand how deconstructionist claims about the meaninglessness of language can be convincing even as we hold onto the strong conviction that we do manage to understand the meaning of language on a daily basis.

 The "way of talking" can determine meaning or meaninglessness

 The easiest and most obvious way to reflect upon different “ways of talking” is to consider that the average human being is comprised of seven billion billion billion atoms (7 followed by 27 zeros).
-Consider the claim that “I don’t understand Mary because she is comprised of billions of billions of billions atoms and they are constantly changing.”
-It’s pretty hard to argue with the science and the logic of this claim, but at the same time it seems obvious that this is not an appropriate or meaningful way of talking about Mary or any human being for that matter.
+Consider the claim that “I don’t understand Mary because she is comprised of billions of billions of billions of atoms and they are constantly changing.”
+It’s pretty hard to argue with the science and the logic of this claim but, at the same time, it seems obvious that this is not an appropriate or meaningful way of talking about Mary or any human being for that matter.

 As Carroll explains,"There is one way of talking about the universe that describes it as elementary particles or quantum states [ . . . .]
 There is also another way of talking about it, where we zoom out a bit and introduce categories like ‘people’ and ‘choices’.”